Business advice: 5 common mistakes to avoid when selecting business insurance

 Brokers tend to get a bad rep — but most of them do have good intentions and want to help customers.
 Brokers are knowledgeable, know many different insurers and know which questions to ask to ensure you get an accurate quote.

-When it comes to renewing your policies, a broker can assess your business needs and advise you on whether to stay with your current insurer or switch.
+When it comes to renewing your policies, a broker can assess your business needs and talk you through your options.

 How often should you review your business insurance cover?